 - Roly Sussex Brisbane, Australia

-write it and put it up on Kindle for everyone to read.
-Alex touched so many people throughout his long life, in England
+will write it and put it up on Kindle for everyone to read.
+Alex touched so many people throughout his long life, in

 - Rachael Orbach

-- email@example.com.
-At Immanuel's suggestion it was called barbatus - "bearded one" - and it was
+Holding - email@example.com.
+At Immanuel's suggestion it was called barbatus - "bearded one" - and

 Dear Fellow Friends of Alex,